TheMilkies/Cate/readme.md

 - `-tN`: Set thread count to N. Cate automatically detects thread count so this isn't required.
 - `-l`: Lists Catefiles in Catefiles directory (set by Catel).
 - `-D`: Disable all user-defined `system()` calls in script.
+- `-S`: Smolize even if not set in script.
 - `-f`: Forcefully rebuild project, by deleting its object files
 - `-v`: Shows the installed Cate version.
 - `-h`: Shows help and Cate version.